tymyrddin/purple/source/docs/audits/supportive/standards.md

 * NIST SP 500-291:2013: *Cloud computing standards roadmap* US standard, not ISO, provides cloud-specific guidance.
 Can complement ISO 27001 for cloud deployments.

-These provide conceptual and operational context for risk, asset, and quality management.
+These provide conceptual and operational context for risk, asset, continuity, and quality management.
 All relevant for an integrated ISMS.

 ## Summary of relationships